Funding provided to ACCE+ DLA students comprises three parts:

 Stipend

-All ACCE DTP students receive a stipend to provide for living costs.
+All ACCE+ DLA students receive a stipend to provide for living costs.
 This is paid monthly, is non-taxable, and does not need to be paid back.
 Stipends are paid at the UKRI National Minimum Doctoral Stipend rate, which increases each year, typically with inflation.
-The minimum stipend rate for the 2023/24 academic year will be set by UKRI in spring 2023.
-For 2022/23 the stipend rate is £17,668.
+For 2025/256 the stipend rate is £20,780.

 Research Support Training Grant (RTSG)

 Your RTSG is designated for any research-related costs which may arise during your project, such as training, specific equipment you may need, research consumables to be used during your project, or travelling for fieldwork or to attend a conference.
-The RTSG is set at £11,000 for the lifetime of your PhD.
-Of this, £2,800 is retained by ACCE to fund the many cohort training activates you will attend.
-This gives you £8,200, which you can tailor to your research needs.
+The RTSG for your project will be between £6,000 and £9,500, depending on the type of project you are undertaking.
+An amount separate to this is retained by the DLA for cohort training costs.

 Disability Support Allowance (DSA)